Fort Benjamin Harrison

 Civilian Conservation Corps Emblem

 Founder of the Flying Tigers, Claire Chennault was a young lad at Fort Benjamin Harrison trying to earn his Lt.
 Bars.
-He had tried unsuccessfully to get into the Army Air Corps until finally accepted.

 Newspaper reads "17 Youths Sentenced in Indianapolis Courts for Stealing Autos"